-Typographic Conventions Typeface or Symbol Meaning Example AaBbCc123 The names of commands, files, and directories; onscreen computer output Edit your .login file.
-Use Is -a to list all files. system% You have mail.
-AaBbCc123 Command-line placeholder: replace with a real name or value To delete a file, type rm filename.
-AaBbCc123 Book titles, new words or terms, or words to be emphasized Read User's Guide.
+Typeface or Symbol Meaning Example AaBbCc123 The names of commands, files, and directories; onscreen computer output Edit your .login file.
+Use ls -a to list all files. system% You have mail.
+AaBbCc123 Command-line placeholder: replace with a real name or value To delete a file, type rm filename .
+AaBbCc123 Book titles, new words or terms, or words to be emphasized Read Chapter 6 in the User's Guide .
 These are called class options.
 You must be root to do this.

-Part 1-Introduction
+Part 1 - Introduction